-Some people think that starting a plant based or vegan diet will just be one huge pain in the backside.
+Some people think that starting a plant based/vegan diet will just be one huge pain in the backside.
 They may worry that not only will it be too expensive for their budget, but wonder where they are going to source some of these inexplicable plant foods, leaving them scratching their head wondering what on earth they are actually going to eat for dinner.

-Well it really isn’t as daunting as you may think, and in this post I will show you how to make these beneficial changes the easy way, AND how to achieve a plant based diet on a budget.
+Well it really isn’t as daunting as you may think, and in this post I will show you how to make these beneficial changes the easy way, AND how to achieve the elusive plant based diet on a budget.

-There are many reasons to adopt a more whole food plant based way of eating, and you may be surprised to hear that it can actually be even cheaper and easier than your normal diet, it just takes a little of the right knowledge.
+There are many reasons to adopt the whole food plant based way of eating, and you may be surprised to hear that with the right knowledge it can actually be even cheaper and easier than your normal diet.

 TOP 15 REASONS TO ADOPT A HEALTHY PLANT BASED LIFESTYLE:

 - More endurance

 - Weight Loss

 - Helps fight depression/anxiety